 Between 2005 and 2008, Ibrahim was head of the intelligence bureau in the South, putting him on the frontlines of the unrest in the Palestinian refugee camp of Ain el-Hilweh.

 Major General Abbas Ibrahim is the head of Lebanon’s Directorate of General Security, which Al Sharq Al Awsat calls, “the eyes and ears of the Lebanese state.”
-He’s in Washington for a number of important meetings.
+He is in Washington for a number of important meetings.

-I’m not going to read a longer introduction.
-He has held many key positions in counter-terrorism on behalf of Lebanon.
+I am not going to read a longer introduction.
+He has held many key positions in counterterrorism on behalf of Lebanon.
 He has trained at U.S. Military institutions and infantry, as well as in Great Britain.

-And as is required by the State of Lebanon, when senior officials speak on matters of security and intelligence, General Ibrahim will be addressing us in Arabic this evening and our friend Intifadh Qanbar will be up here translating for him.
+And as is required by the State of Lebanon, when senior officials speak on matters of security and intelligence, General Ibrahim will be addressing us in Arabic this evening and our friend, Entifadh Qanbar, will be up here translating for him.
 However, the General speaks fluent English and is happy to take questions and answers in English after his talk or French or the other languages…

 …or Arabic.
-There are a number of Arabic speakers here.
-So feel free to do that.
-Also I’m happy to say we do have or will have the English version of the General’s remarks.
-I’ll let Entifadh have this one in case he needs it and as those arrive they’ll be able outside if you care to have one when you leave.
+There are a number of Arabic speakers here, so feel free to do that.
+Also, I am happy to say we do have or will have the English version of the General’s remarks.
+I will let Entifadh have this one in case he needs it and as those arrive, they will be able outside if you care to have one when you leave.
 Please join me in welcoming General Ibrahim.

-At the beginning I’d like to say good evening.
+At the beginning I would like to say good evening.
 My name is General Abbas Ibrahim.
-I am the General Director of the General Directorate of security in Lebanon.
+I am the General Director of the General Directorate of Security in Lebanon.
 I wanted to talk about the security challenges in Lebanon and the neighboring countries.

 For three and a half decades past, my work was exclusively in the work of security and intelligence.
 During those past decades those security challenges were increasingly becoming more difficult and more challenging.
 It never retreated or decreased.
 It always increased and became more difficult to the point that becomes more worrying and fearful.